Brutal Knights

 Brutal Knights are a Canadian punk band formed in 2006 in Toronto, Ontario.
-In 2010, the band has been described as "the most energetic revivalist hardcore act" in Toronto.
 Brutal Knights are also known for their humorous lyrics, written by vocalist Nick Flanagan.
-Flanagan is also a comedian, and sometimes performs stand-up at their shows.
+Brutal Knights, along with Fucked Up, Career Suicide, and Terminal State, were part of a burgeoning hardcore punk scene in Toronto.
+Flanagan is a comedian, and sometimes performs stand-up at their shows.
 According to Flanagan, guitarist Jon Sharron writes most of the music.

-Brutal Knights, along with Fucked Up, Career Suicide, and Terminal State, were part of a burgeoning hardcore punk scene in Toronto.
-In 2006 they were voted "Best Punk Band" by Toronto's Now Magazine.
+In 2006, they were voted "Best Punk Band" by Toronto's Now Magazine.
+In 2010, the band has been described as "the most energetic revivalist hardcore act" in Toronto.

 The Brutal Knights played their final show in December 2010, in Montreal, Quebec.